-3.3.7 PPPoE Bridge Mode Configuration
+3.3.6 PPPoE Bridge Mode Configuration

-If you mark the Enable PPPoE bridge mode check box, the router activates the PPPoE bridge protocol.
+If you mark the Enable PPPoE bridge mode check box on the configuration page for the first MWAN module, the router activates the PPPoE bridge protocol.
 PPPoE (point-to-point over ethernet) is a network protocol for encapsulating Point-to-Point Protocol (PPP) frames inside Ethernet frames.
 The bridge mode allows you to create a PPPoE connection from a device behind the router.
 For example, a PC connected to the ETH port of the router.
 You assign the IP address of the SIM card to the PC.